 Criminal Justice Education in Raleigh

 If you're ready to make the commitment to getting an education, there are several schools in the Raleigh area.
 It's important to know what type of degree you want to earn.
 An Associate's Degree takes two years, and it gives you a broad education in many different fields.
 A Bachelor's Degree is a four-year commitment, and it may give you a more focused education in specific parts of Criminal Justice.

 Of course, tuition and financial aid are both important parts of your educational experience.
 Tuition rates vary significantly from school to school, so you may want to meet with financial aid advisors at each school you are considering.
 To give you an idea of costs, tuition at Saint Augustine's University, one of the oldest schools in the area, is $12,791 per semester.

 Throughout the course of your two or four years in school, you'll likely have to take classes in a variety of subfields.
 You may take courses in fields like criminal law, correctional procedures, criminology, Criminal Justice administration, and Internet crime.
 Many schools allow you to focus on one area.
 You can then take electives in that specific field, and you may even get to take an internship in that field.

 There are many local Criminal Justice organizations that can help you meet your career and educational goals.
-In Raleigh, consider joining groups like the Raleigh-Wake Paralegal Association, the North Carolina Association of Private Investigators, and the Raleigh Police Protective Association.
+In Raleigh, consider joining groups like the Raleigh-Wake Paralegal Association and the North Carolina Association of Private Investigators.